brunobortolotti/2db/README.md

 ?>
 ```

-Now you can use one of the following methods:
+Now you can use one of the following methods as primary function:

 * `select()`
 * `insert()`